Hostel etiquette: Rules for hostel living so your dorm-mates don’t hate you

 One of the scariest things about travelling is the dread that you might not gel with anyone, and therefore spend all your time alone.
 Hostels are one of the main places to find friends, so although it might feel exciting that you’ve found a hostel-mate or two, don’t close off your borders too quickly and form a tight group.
 Keep looking outside your circle, and be the big person in inviting other people in.
 If you’re the one with friends then it’s best to see it as your responsibility to ask people to join you, not the person alone who isn’t sure if you’re friends from home or not.
 You get to know some amazing people this way, and the beauty of travel is that you can easily part ways from those you don’t really share interests with.

 Well, fingers crossed this is a good start-point for you in knowing the unspoken rules for hostel living!
 Most travellers are very much in line with this etiquette, so just go out there and enjoy yourself knowing you’re part of the polite majority of backpackers who give a toss about others who share the same space.
 GO FORTH AND MAKE PEOPLE PLEASANTLY SURPRISED.

-Liked this post on the etiquette rules for hostel living?
-You might also enjoy these posts:
+After the etiquette rules for hostel living, you’ll also enjoy these posts: